Blizzard Entertainment: StarCraft privacy and other lawsuits

 In 1998, Donald P. Driscoll, an Albany, California attorney, filed a suit on behalf of Intervention, Inc., a California consumer group, against Blizzard Entertainment for "unlawful business practices" for the action of collecting data from a user's computer without their permission.

 On May 19, 2014, Blizzard Entertainment filed a lawsuit in federal court in California, alleging that the unidentified programmers were involved in creation of software that hacks StarCraft II.
 Most of the alleged charges are related to copyright infringement.

 Back in May 2010, MBCPlus Media, which operates the network MBCGame (Korean television stations that are broadcasting tournaments built around StarCraft), was sued by Blizzard for broadcasting StarCraft tournaments without the company's consent, insisting that StarCraft is not a public domain offering, as Blizzard has invested significant money and resources to create the StarCraft game.

-World of Warcraft private server complications
+World of Warcraft private server interactions

 On December 5, 2008, Blizzard Entertainment issued a cease and desist letter to many administrators of high-population World of Warcraft private servers (essentially slightly altered hosting servers of the actual World of Warcraft game, that players do not have to pay for).
 Blizzard used the Digital Millennium Copyright Act to influence many private servers to fully shut down and cease to exist.